Thursday, July 29, 2010 Detailed Auto Topics

 • Tearing the bead

-Bending or distorting the bead
+Bending or distorting a tire bead

 Wheel and tire diameters